MNSGC-Ballooning/VentArrow/README.md

 RT*x   | Remove *x minutes from failsafe	 | Removes time until automatic cutdown.
 May contain any number of digits

+ST*x   | Set failsafe timer to *x minutes	 | Sets a new cutdown timer relative to time sent.
+May contatin any number of digits

 AC*x   | Set auto cut to *x,000ft			 | Set altitude to automatically attempt cutdown.
 May contain any number of digits

 AL#*xyy| Set Auto # time of x min, y sec	 | AutoVent to set time is # (from LS).
 May contain any number of digits, 100s + are min